 CT scan.
 This test uses X-rays and a computer to make detailed images of the body.
 A CT scan shows details of the bones, muscles, fat, and organs.
 CT scans are more detailed than general X-rays.
 It may be used to help show the location of the aneurysm and if it has burst or is leaking.
 A CT angiogram (CTA) can also be done with a CT scan to look at the blood vessels.

 MRI.
 This test uses large magnets, radio waves, and a computer to make detailed images of organs and tissues in the body.
 An MRI uses magnetic fields to see small changes in brain tissue.
-This can help to find and diagnose an aneurysm.
+It can help to find and diagnose an aneurysm.

 How is a cerebral aneurysm treated?